aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Item.md

 - instance.`showmoney` is set to 150.0 frames which shows the berry count HUD temporarily
 - The `Money` sound is played
 - entity.`spin` is set to (0.0, 30.0, 0.0)
-- A BerryBounce coroutine is tarted.
+- A BerryBounce coroutine is started.
 This just renders the visual effect of collecting the berry by making its sprite go up and scale down
 - `dummy` is set to true (disables most update cycles logic as BerryBounce needs some time before destroying the item so most updates needs to not run while this happens)
 - instance.`money` is clamped from 0 to 999
 - entity.`iskill` is set to true